kem198/practice-oracle-db/README.md

 ### Create first user and sample data

 > [!NOTE]
-> Please use the following steps to create the `APPUSER` and sample data, because migration did not work as expected when following the references.
+> Please use the following steps to create the `APPUSER` and sample data.
+>
+> Migration did not work as expected when following the references 😭

 1. Log in as the system user: